Union Bordeaux Bègles: Stadium

 The other problem related to the home ground.
 Neither of the two clubs wanted to yield, so that, for their first season, the team was to play 7 matches at the Stade Sainte-Germaine at Bouscat and the other 7 matches at the Stade André-Moga at Bègles—although the rules of the (French) National Rugby League specify that no Pro D2 rugby club could play their home matches at two different home grounds.
 During the second season, it was decided that the 1st grade matches would be held in Bègles, while the lower grade matches would be held in Bouscat.

 For their ascent to the Top14 competition in the 2011–12 season, it was decided that matches would be shared between Stade Andre Moga (in Bègles) and Stade Chaban-Delmas (in Bordeaux).
 Since 2012–13, Bordeaux Bègles have played most of their home matches at the larger Stade Chaban-Delmas instead of their traditional home of Stade André Moga.
 In the 2015–16 season, they also played three home matches at the newer and even larger Matmut Atlantique stadium.

+In just a few years, the club's return to the TOP14 and its permanent move to the Stade Chaban Delmas have made Union Bordeaux Bègles one of the most popular clubs in France.
+The stadium's average attendance is the highest in Europe and continues to grow.
+It has gone from an average of 19,726 spectators in 2014 to 32,864 in 2025.